Would you like to visit a Fourth regional site closer to you?

 5.5 Fourth will not be liable for any errors in reports which require the Customer’s approval or verification as set out in this Addendum including but not limited to clauses 5.1, 5.2, 5.3 or any inaccurate or outdated information provided by the Customer, unless reported by the Customer in accordance with clause 5.4 of this Addendum.

-5.6 It is the responsibility of the Customer to ensure that all payments for employees have been checked and are correct prior to approval of the payroll summary report.
+5.6 It is the responsibility of the Customer to ensure that all payments for employees have been checked and are correct prior to approval of the payroll preview report.

 6. CANCELLATION OF PAYMENTS